ikelaiah/argparser-fp/docs/cheat-sheet.md

 GetAll* helpers collect multiple occurrences of the same option.
 For example, if the user passes `--tag a --tag b`, use `GetAllString('tag')` or `GetAllArray('tag')` to retrieve both values in order.

 Boolean options also support a negation form using `--no-<name>` to explicitly set a boolean to False.
 Example: `--no-verbose`.

+**Note (v0.2.0):** Positionals added with `AddPositional` are strictly positional by default and are not automatically registered as `--name` switches.
+The parser maintains a separate switch lookup for option tokens (those starting with `-`) and does not use that lookup to resolve positional tokens.
+This reduces ambiguity and better matches common CLI expectations.

 ### 5. Error Handling & Help